-CE-5 Support the preparation of a Marian Bear Memorial Park Master Plan to establish a long-term comprehensive park program for the management and preservation of the resource-based park.
+- CE-5 Support the preparation of a Marian Bear Memorial Park Master Plan to establish a long-term comprehensive park program for the management and preservation of the resource-based park. - CE-6 Consult the Marian Bear Memorial Park Natural Resource Management Plan for guidance in the protection of natural and cultural resources in the park.

-- CE-6 Consult the Marian Bear Memorial Park Natural Resource Management Plan for guidance in the protection of natural and cultural resources in the park. - CE-7 Consult the Tecolote Canyon Natural Park Master Plan and Natural Resource Management Plan for the management and preservation of the resource-based park. - CE-8 Promote education, interpretive programs, and stewardship of the community's canyons through public and private partnerships. - CE-9 Support the enhancement of the Rose Creek Watershed. - CE-10 Pursue opportunities for open space acquisition. - CE-11 Encourage development especially adjacent to canyons and open space to include pervious areas that include, but are not limited to: bio-swales, pervious pavers and cement, green roofs, and cisterns to better manage stormwater runoff. - CE-12 Employ sensitive placement and consideration of appropriate design in locating bioswales so as to not impede accessibility along residential and non-residential streets. - CE-13 Re-vegetate or restore graded and disturbed lands, and areas with invasive plant species with native vegetation to restore biological diversity and minimize soil erosion. - CE-14 Utilize appropriate low-fuel load natives in Brush Management Zone 2 and over utility easement in native areas.
-Refer to Public Safety section in the Public Facilities Flement - CE-15 Restore or enhance natural biological values and improve visual aesthetics where streets and storm drain systems abut or cross canyon landforms or steep hillsides.
-Habitat restoration efforts should aid wildlife movement by providing vegetative cover and controlling and directing access to designated trails. - CE-16 Support canyon habitat restoration efforts and invasive species removal by seeking grant funding and working with neighborhood and community groups involved in these efforts. - CE-17 Continue communication between the community and the City to report sewer spills or other potential problems to minimize environmental damage and scope of repair. - CE-18 Retain street dedications and/or reservations which provide or could provide public access for pedestrians and bicycles to Tecolote Canyon.
+- CE-7 Consult the Tecolote Canyon Natural Park Master Plan and Natural Resource Management Plan for the management and preservation of the resource-based park. - CE-8 Promote education, interpretive programs, and stewardship of the community's canyons through public and private partnerships. - CE-9 Support the enhancement of the Rose Creek Watershed. - CE-10 Pursue opportunities for open space acquisition. - CE-11 Encourage development especially adjacent to canyons and open space to include pervious areas that include, but are not limited to: bio-swales, pervious pavers and cement, green roofs, and cisterns to better manage stormwater runoff. - CE-12 Re-vegetate or restore graded and disturbed lands, and areas with invasive plant species with native vegetation to restore biological diversity and minimize soil erosion. - CE-13 Utilize appropriate low-fuel load natives in Brush Management Zone 2 and over utility easement in native areas.
+Refer to Public Safety section in the Public Facilities Element. - CE-14 Restore or enhance natural biological values and improve visual aesthetics where streets and storm drain systems abut or cross canyon landforms or steep hillsides.
+Habitat restoration efforts should aid wildlife movement by providing vegetative cover and controlling and directing access to designated trails. - CE-15 Support canyon habitat restoration efforts and invasive species removal by seeking grant funding and working with neighborhood and community groups involved in these efforts. - CE-16 Continue communication between the community and the City to report sewer spills or other potential problems to minimize environmental damage and scope of repair. - CE-17 Retain street dedications and/or reservations which provide or could provide public access for pedestrians and bicycles to Tecolote Canyon.
 These streets or right-ofways include, but are not limited to the following: - South end of Mt.
 Culebra Avenue (dedicated street) - South end of Mt.
-Bagot Avenue (street reservation)

-- West end of Mt.
+Bagot Avenue (street reservation) - West end of Mt.
 Ashmun Drive (dedicated street) - West end of Mt.
 Ariane Drive (dedicated street) - South end of Mt.
 Carol Drive (dedicated street) - North end of Goldboro Street (dedicated street)